GearMinds/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ```
 adb connect 192.168.43.1
 ```
-Note: If your terminal says that the command is not found, you can try this command instead:
+Note for Windows users: If your terminal says that the command is not found, you can try this command instead:
 ```
 C:\Users\$env:username\AppData\Local\Android\Sdk\platform-tools\adb.exe connect 192.168.43.1
 ```